-When you think of Japanese paper crafts, origami is likely the first art form to come to mind.
-If you’re familiar with this age-old practice, you know that a work of origami art is created by manipulating a single sheet of paper with nothing but a series of strategic folds.
-While this is the most well-known approach to the ancient art form, there are also adaptations.
-Kirigami, a variation of origami, offers a bit more creative freedom by allowing artists to cut, clip, and snip their paper creations.
+When you think of Japanese paper crafts, origami is probably the first art form to come to mind.
+If you are familiar with this ancient practice, you know that a work of origami art is created by manipulating a single sheet of paper with something other than a series of strategic folds.
+While this is the most well-known approach to the old art form, there are also adaptations.
+Kirigami, a variant of origami, offers a bit more creative freedom by allowing artists to cut, pinch and cut their paper creations.

-The term kirigami is derived from kiru (to cut) and kami (paper) which are from the Japanese language.
+The term kirigami is derived from kiru (cut) and kami (paper), which is from the Japanese language.

-Undoubtedly inspired by jiǎnzhǐ, the Japanese began cutting paper into decorative works of art in the 7th century.
-Like the Chinese, they used a special kind of paper derived from mulberry plant fibers that had been “soaked in clear river water, thickened, and then filtered through a bamboo screen” by hand.
+Undoubtedly inspired by jiǎnzhǐ, the Japanese began to cut the paper into decorative artwork in the 7th century.
+Like Chinese, they used a special type of paper derived from mulberry plant fibers that had been “soaked in clear river water, thickened and then filtered through a bamboo screen” by hand.

-In Japan, this paper would come to be known as washi—a medium that remains intrinsic to both the origami and kirigami practices today.
+In Japan, this paper would be called washi paper -a medium that still inherent both origami and Kirigami practices today.

 Today, many artists continue to keep the kirigami craft alive.
-Whether adapting the approach to fit their own paper-cutting interests or staying true to the Japanese art form, these contemporary crafters capture the timelessness of the practice.
+Whether to adapt the method to suit their own paper cutting interests or faithful to the Japanese art form these contemporary artisans capture timelessness in practice.